 The rearguard contains representatives from four different teams, with a number of surprising names making the cut.
-At right back, Kelvin Leerdam gets the nod after a superb season at Feyenoord.
+At right-back, Kelvin Leerdam gets the nod after a superb season at Feyenoord.
 While the likes of Gregory van der Wiel failed to perform consistently at Ajax, Leerdam was solid as a rock all championship long.
-At center back, Jan Vertonghen is a certainty following his impressive campaign with Ajax.
-The Belgian scored more than any other defender in the Dutch top flight and led by example to help the Amsterdam giant to the title.
+At centre-back, Jan Vertonghen is a certainty following his impressive campaign with Ajax.
+The Belgian scored more than any other defender in the Dutch top flight and led by example to help the Amsterdam giants to the title.

 Vertonghen is partnered at the back by Vitesse skipper Guram Kashia.
-The Arnhem side only just escaped relegation last term, but was the first team to secure a ticket to the end-of-season play-offs this time around, and much of its rise is due to the reliable Georgia international.
-AZ wing-back Simon Poulsen occupies the left back slot, and there won't be too much debate about the Dane's inclusion.
-The 27-year-old has been a key figure for the Alkmaar outfit with his runs forward, and he hardly set a foot wrong defensively either.
+The Arnhem side only just escaped relegation last term, but were the first team to secure a ticket to the end-of-season play-offs this time around, and much of their rise is due to the reliable Georgia international.
+AZ wing-back Simon Poulsen occupies the left-back slot, and there won't be too much debate about the Dane's inclusion.
+The 27-year-old has been a key figure for the Alkmaar outfit with his runs forward, while he hardly set a foot wrong defensively either.

 With players such as Luuk de Jong, Sanharib Malki and John Guidetti all enjoying stellar seasons, there were plenty of candidates for the position of lone striker.
 However, very few will disagree that Bas Dost should be the man to lead the line.
 The Heerenveen star had his best season ever as he netted 32 times in 34 league appearances to become the Eredivisie's top scorer.
 He has missed out on a spot in Oranje's Euro 2012 squad, but it promises to be a good summer for the towering forward as a transfer to a bigger club looms.

 |Goals/Assists: 1/7||Goals/Assists: 3/1